 About CODE_n: CODE_n is a leading cross-industry innovation hub.
 Supporting a self-determined and sustainable approach to digital pioneering, the team accelerates businesses and guides them into the future.

-Let’s take a quick look at the year 2036: Bus stops have disappeared from the cityscape.
+Let’s take a quick look at the future of logistics and mobility in year 2036: Bus stops have disappeared from the cityscape.
 Public transport now knows the schedule, the daily routes and the needs of every single commuter, who freely provides this information to the local transport network.
 Locomotion takes place by me stepping out my front door and getting into a self-driving car that knows exactly where I want to go.
 Don’t you believe it?
 Numerous startups are already working on disruptive and innovative developments in the area of mobility that will make this vision a reality!
 The way we travel will change drastically.
 How will I get from point A to point B today?
 Will you have a car or will it have been replaced long since by an alternative?
 Will you dream of a self-driving vehicle or will you rather still stay in control at the wheel?
 And what will logistics look like?
 Will the nice UPS guy disappear and soon be replaced by drones delivering our packages?
 Mobility is a subject that affects us all and has an enormous potential for change!
 This is because everyone sometimes needs to get somewhere and our world is growing every closer together – regional borders are no longer a hindrance.
 The transformation of this sector and thus entire industries, along with the urban planning of our cities, is in full swing.
 What and where do pioneering tech startups see the trends over the next few years?
 We asked!

 Back to the year 2036.
 Which startups are working on the beginnings of the future vision described?
 Faraday Future, Anki, Bestmil – in case these names are unfamiliar to you, take a look at the “Back to the Future of Connected Mobility” talk by Bernd Gill (Head of Service Innovation) and Ulrich Pfeiffer (Director and Regional Chief Technologist) from HPE.
 Both provided a remarkable overview of future opportunities at the new.New Festival 2016.